neelsen1994/depth_estim_cendas/README.md

 ## Overview

 The goal of this project is to implement a monocular depth estimation model using deep learning techniques.
 First, a simple baseline model is trained with an encoder-decoder architecture.
 Then, the U-Net architecture is employed for its effectiveness in image-to-image regression tasks.
-This repository contains scripts for training, testing, and visualizing the output for the monocular depth estimation task using a U-Net architecture.
+This repository contains scripts for training, testing, and visualizing the output for the monocular depth estimation task using a U-Net architecture, leveraging the NYU Depth V2 dataset.

 ## Project Structure

+- `scripts/`: Directory containing Python scripts.
+  - `baseline_model.py`: Python script for creating simple encoder-decoder arcitecture with NYU Depth V2 dataset available in TFDS.
-- [`train.py`](scripts/train.py): Python script for training the depth estimation model.
+  - `train.py`: Python script for training the monocular depth estimation model with U-Net and using a subset of the NYU Depth V2 dataset downloaded from [kaggle](https://www.kaggle.com/datasets/soumikrakshit/nyu-depth-v2).
   - `test.py`: Python script for testing the trained model on new data.
   - `utils.py`: Utility functions used in the project.
   - `loss.py`: Implementing custom loss which is a combination of SSIM, L1, and Edge Loss.
   - `model.py`: Implementation of the U-Net model for depth estimation.
   - `visualize.py`: Script for visualizing the results of the depth estimation.
+- `Literature/`: Directory containing published papers for bibliographic research work.
+- `outputs/`: Directory containing the depth images predicted by the trained models.
+- `plots/`: Directory containing the loss curve for training the U-Net model.
+- **Assessment Report**: This file contains a brief explanation about each task assigned for the project.

 ## Usage